duff92/toll-calculator/README.md

 3. Commit your changes: `git commit -m 'Add some amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+## Upcoming wishlist
+- Add a sign in page using BankID to make users login
+- Fetch your vehicle information based on your social security number and combine that with e.g. https://biluppgifter.se/
+- List all your Vehicles under a vehicle page and then maybe remove the search field since it will be redundant
+- Add a settings page for user information and preferences
+- Additional unit tests for ALL components
+- Additional e2e tests for all pages with a11y checks after interacting with the application

 ## License